Veritius/bevy_stardust/README.md

 You can use any replication or extra features you want.
 If you prefer a specific crate for replication, it's really easy to integrate it into Stardust, as long as it has some kind of API for taking in and outputting bytes.

-## Planned extensions
-The following features are planned to be created as additional crates, as part of the overall project.

-- Replication plugin
-- UDP, QUIC, and WebTransport plugins
-- Real time voice plugin

 ## Usage
 | Bevy | Stardust |
 | ---- | -------- |